Interview with A. Kidd, Writer

 KATHERINE CARVER: What inspires you to keep going and what keeps you motivated daily?

-KATHERINE CARVER: How has becoming a mom impacted your creativity, writing, and ministering?
+KATHERINE CARVER: How has becoming a mom impacted your creativity and writing?

 KATHERINE CARVER: What is your favorite quote and why is this your favorite quote?